adamchraniuk/film-api/README.md

+# How to run

 `npm run serve` to run server project

-# How to run

-npm run serve

 # Locally with docker
 1. `docker-compose up`